Understanding Chromosomal Changes in Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma (CLL/SLL) Cells1

 Genetic testing can give your doctor important information about how your condition may progress over time.
 It can also help inform treatment decisions.
 Tests are done using blood, bone marrow, or tissue samples.
 One of the tests that searches for chromosomal deletions is FISH.
 FISH stands for “fluorescence in situ hybridization.”
 A different lab test, called DNA sequencing, examines CLL/SLL cells for gene mutations.
 It can identify the mutational status of IGHV (immunoglobulin heavy-chain variable region gene) and other genes.

 Your test results may help you and your doctor better understand your disease.
-Up to 50% of patients with CLL/SLL have a sign of high-risk disease that can inform how their disease will progress.
+Up to 50% of patients with CLL/SLL have a sign of high-risk disease that can predict how their disease might progress.
 To learn more about genetic testing, contact your doctor.

 Some genetic risk factors for CLL/SLL include: